CodePushGo/website/src/content/blog/en/capacitor-cli-plugin-commands-overview.md

 This command takes care of the following:

--   Verifies that the plugin is compatible with your Capacitor version
+-   Verifies that the plugin is compatible with your React Native version
 -   Installs all required dependencies
 -   Sets up platform-specific configurations
 -   Updates your project's configuration files automatically